screenshot 2026 04 07 212751

 often subtly at first.

-As stability, continuity, clarity, and integration begin to align, the system reorganizes.
+As stability, continuity, clarity, and integration align, the system reorganizes.
 Breath becomes continuous.
 Structure stabilizes without rigidity.
 Attention remains present without strain.
 Movement becomes coordinated.

 This reorganization is experienced directly.
 In traditional systems, it is described as the regulation or emergence of qi.
 Within Inner Life, it is understood as coherence—the synchronization of internal processes into a unified pattern.